mrc-ide/individual/joss/paper.md

 restricted to particular mathematical forms for infection (or any other) events, nor restricted to any particular conception of space (*e.g.* a network).

+Based on our review of existing software below, no other library exists which provides users with a set of primitive elements for defining epidemiological models without making assumptions about the type of model being simulated (e.g.; compartmental, network, etc).

 `individual` also provides a C++ header-only interface which advanced users can link to from their R package.
 The C++ interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.